robertokbr/WorkManager/Readme.md

 <a href="https://workmanager.1thcode.com">WorkManager</a>
 </h1>

-### Application to assist organize company team task, by providing a simple dashboard to create activities and manage Diferent kinds of accounts.
+### Web application to organize your Team activities, by providing a simple dashboard that allows you to create tasks and manage Different kinds of accounts.
   * Activity properties:
     - Title
     - Initial time